pujols/OSU_CSE_5523_2024AU/HW_1_programming_set/HW_1_programming/Readme.md

 * There are many sub-functions in `Regression.py`.
 You can ignore all of them but `def linear_regression(X, Y)` and `def main(args)`.
 In `main(args)`, you will see a general pipeline of machine learning: <br/>
   - Loading data: `X_original, Y_original = data_loader(args)`, in which `X_original` is a 1-by-N matrix (numpy array) and each column is a data instance.
 You can type `X[:, 0]` to extract the "first" data instance from `X_original`.
 (Caution! python and numpy's indices start from 0.
 That is, to get the first element in a vector, the index is 0 rather than 1.) <br/>
-  - Data separation: Separate data into training, validation, and test set.
+  - Data separation: Separate data into training, validation, and test sets.
   - Training_and_validation: the for loop `for poly in range(1, 12)` will try different polynomial feature transforms and check which one leads to the smallest validation error.
   - Feature transform: `X_train = polynomial_transform(np.copy(X_original_train), int(poly))` extends each column of `X` to its polynomial representation.
 For example, given x, this transform will extends it to [x, x^2, ..., x^(int(poly))]^T.
   - Learning patterns: `w, b = linear_regression(X_train, Y_train)`, in which the code takes `X_train` and the desired labels `Y_train` as input and output the weights `w` and the bias `b`.